Geosmin: Production

-Geosmin is produced by various blue-green algae (cyanobacteria) and filamentous bacteria in the class Actinomyces, and also some other prokaryotes and eukaryotes.
+Geosmin is produced as a secondary metabolite by various blue-green algae (cyanobacteria), filamentous bacteria in the class Actinomyces, other prokaryotes, and various eukaryotes.
 The main genera in the cyanobacteria that have been shown to produce geosmin include Anabaena, Phormidium, and Planktothrix, while the main genus in the Actinomyces that produces geosmin is Streptomyces.
+In beetroots, geosmin is produced endogenously, not by environmental nor endophytic microbes, suggesting beets possess separate or acquired means of geosmin biosynthesis.
 Communities whose water supplies depend on surface water can periodically experience episodes of unpleasant-tasting water when a sharp drop in the population of these bacteria releases geosmin into the local water supply.
 Under acidic conditions, geosmin decomposes into odorless substances.

 In 2006, geosmin was biosynthesized by a bifunctional Streptomyces coelicolor enzyme.
 A single enzyme, geosmin synthase, converts farnesyl diphosphate to geosmin in a two-step reaction.
+This may have an evolutionary value in the dispersal of the producers.
+Geosmin and 2-methylisoborneol have been shown to attract springtails, Folsomia candida, which are believed to feed on and spread the spores of Streptomyces both through their faces and by attachment to their cuticle.

 Not all blue-green algae produce geosmin.
 Identification of species that might produce geosmin is traditionally done through microscopic identification of algae as geosmin producers, a technique that is labor-intensive and requires specialized knowledge.
 Recent advances in molecular biology have enabled identification of a geosmin synthase gene, geoA, which is present in cyanobacterial species that produce geosmin, but is not present in other cyanobacterial species.
 Amplification of this gene from water samples using real-time PCR may permit predictions of taste and odor events caused by cyanobacteria in fresh water.